Shemp Howard

-Samuel Horwitz (March 11, 1895 – November 22, 1955), better known by his stage name Shemp Howard, was an American comedian and actor.
-He was called "Shemp" because "Sam" came out that way in his mother's thick Litvak accent.

-He is best known as the third Stooge in the Three Stooges, a role he played when the act began in the early 1920s (1923–1932), while it was still associated with Ted Healy and known as "Ted Healy and his Stooges"; and again from 1946 until his death in 1955.
+Shemp Howard (born Samuel Horwitz; March 11, 1895 – November 22, 1955) was an American comedian and actor.
+He is best known as the third Stooge in The Three Stooges, a role he played when the act began in the early 1920s (1923–1932), while it was still associated with Ted Healy and known as "Ted Healy and his Stooges"; and again from 1946 until his death in 1955.
 During the fourteen years between his times with the Stooges, he had a successful solo career as a film comedian, including a series of shorts by himself and with partners.
 He reluctantly returned to the Stooges as a favor to his brother Moe and friend Larry Fine to replace his brother Curly as the third Stooge after Curly's illness.

 Early life

-Howard was born Samuel Horwitz in Bensonhurst in Brooklyn, NY on March 11, 1895, and raised in Brooklyn.
-He was the third-born of the five Horwitz brothers born to Lithuanian Jewish parents Solomon Horwitz (1872–1943) and Jennie Horwitz (1870–1939).
-Irving (1891–1939) and Benjamin (Jack) (1893–1976) were his older brothers; Moses (Moe) (1897–1975) and Jerome (Curly) (1903–1952) were his younger brothers.
+Howard was born Samuel Horwitz on March 11, 1895 in Bensonhurst, Brooklyn, New York (later part of New York City).
+He was the third of five Horwitz brothers born to Lithuanian Jewish parents Solomon Horwitz (1872–1943) and Jennie Horwitz (née Gorovitz; 1870–1939).
+His parents, who were second cousins, were from Kaunas and spoke the Litvak dialect of Yiddish.
+They married in 1888 and two years later immigrated to New York City.
+They initially lived with Jennie's brother Julius in Manhattan before eventually moving to Brooklyn, where they started their family.
+He had two older brothers, Isadore "Irving" (1891–1939) and Benjamin Jacob "Jack" (1893–1976).
+His two younger brothers were Moses "Moe" (1897–1975) and Jerome "Curly" (1903–1952).

-Howard's first name, Shmuel (after his grandfather), was anglicized to Samuel, and his parents and brothers usually called him Sam.
+Howard, who was named Samuel after his mother's grandfather, Shmuel, was known as Sam.
+However, his mother's thick accent left her unable to articulate the name Sam.
+Instead she pronounced it as Shem and then Shemp, the latter of which stuck as his nickname.